 Where a parent's minimum amount of time spent with the child is more than one-third, but less than half, the parent who has the most time (more than 50%) should complete the worksheet as the Recipient.
 Then you have to do the calculation again as if the parents shared equal time (as in the paragraph immediately above).
 The average between the base support (the first calculation) and the second, shared calculation will be the amount paid to the Recipient.

 Where parents split custody, meaning, one child lives with Parent A and a second child lives with Parent B, then the calculations are the same as for sharing equal time.
-You can learn more about different custody and parenting arrangements in our article "Child Custody in Massachusetts".
+(Learn about child custody laws in Massachusetts, including different parenting time arrangements.)

 Once you have completed the appropriate calculation, the outcome will be an amount of support that the state presumes to be appropriate for your child.
 Sometimes, however, the total amount or the way it is divided is unfair.
 Before the order is in place, you can still ask the court to adjust the amount, but you will have to show that it is in the child's best interest.